 Depression can often times feel isolating, lonely, and hopeless.
-For some, depression also tends to impact other areas of their lives, such as work, school, or relationships.
+For some people struggling with depression, it also tends to impact other areas of their lives, such as work, school, or relationships.

 At Uplift Psychology Group, we understand depression may not look the same for everyone and we approach therapy in a way that fits your needs.
 Our goal is to instill hope for the present and future, build on your coping skills, and work towards finding long-lasting change.
-We aim to provide a supportive environment to help free you from past experiences.
+We aim to provide a supportive environment to help free you from past experiences and negative thoughts.

 What causes depression?

 The answer to this is just as complex as the disorder itself.
 There are many factors that can cause depression, such as biological factors, our environment, and life transitions.
 For example, depression is a highly genetic disorder and often runs in the family, so a family history of depression might increase the chances of developing it yourself.
 Sometimes significant life changes, like a divorce, birth of a child, or developing a chronic health condition, can also trigger a depressive episode and result in emotional difficulties.

 Sadness and feeling “blue” occasionally is a normal part of life and there are many different types of depression.
 Certain life changes like the death of a loved or losing a job can lead to feeling upset and sad.
 However, sadness can be easier to find relief from and usually passes with time.
 When it does not pass or when it starts to impact other areas of your life, that’s usually a sign of depression.
 Although feeling sad for a long period of time is one of the symptoms, depression consists of more than that, such as difficulty getting out of bed, hopelessness, a lack of motivation, and a loss of interest in activities that you used to enjoy before.